sveri/closp/README.md

 Please think of changing the :env key in the config to :prod instead of :dev when changing to a different environment.

-## closp-crud

-This is a module that generates html, routing and sql files for a given table definition.
-For more information please look here: <https://github.com/sveri/closp>.
-Short Intro:

-* Create a new definition in env/dev/entities/example.edn (Look at env/dev/entities/user.edn for an example)
-* Run lein run -m de.sveri.clospcrud.closp-crud/closp-crud -f env/dev/entities/example.edn
-* Run lein migrate to create the new database
-* Add the new routes handler to components.handler namespace
-* Reset the server
-* Browse to /example

 ## Database

-Closp per default is configured to connect to a file SQlite database.
+Closp per default is configured to connect to postgresql database.
-Additionally I added support for joplin <https://github.com/juxt/joplin> to handle migration of sql scripts.
-To get started run `lein migrate` in the project folder.
-This is enough to get running.
 Changing the jdbc url in the *closp.edn* file will switch to another database.
-But keep in mind you will have to run the migration step again and change the jdbc url in the `joplin.edn` too.
 The connection is handled by jdbc <https://github.com/clojure/java.jdbc> so everything that jdbc supports is supported by closp out of the box.
-Closp comes with korma <https://github.com/korma/Korma> for an abstraction layer over jdbc.
-See `db\users.clj` for how it is used.

 ## Authentication and Authorization